 - On an enterprise level, we set aggressive performance metrics for performance awards.
-For example, despite Total Stockholder Return of 31% over the three-year period from 2016 to 2018, our 2016 PSUs, which were tied to the same threeyear period, were earned below target level.
-As a result, consistent with our pay-for-performance philosophy, the PSUs initially granted to NEOs in 2016 were earned at 98% of target in 2018, as compared to 200% at maximum level of performance. - Our Compensation and Benefits Committee has taken a conservative approach with regard to base salaries.
+Over the three-year period from 2017 to 2019, our Total Stockholder Return was 112%.
+As a result, consistent with our pay-for-performance philosophy, the PSUs initially granted to NEOs in 2017, which were tied to the same three-year period, were earned at the maximum level of 200% of target in 2019. - Our Compensation and Benefits Committee has taken a conservative approach with regard to base salaries.
 Base salaries of our NEOs are generally targeted at or below the 50th percentile of competitive market data. - We believe our pay practices are favorable to stockholders.
 For example: - Our 2015 Plan does not use liberal share counting;

 - Over the years, we have limited the perquisites available to our executive officers in a manner that we believe is friendly to stockholders.
 For example, since 2009, we have prohibited any tax gross-up payments, except for such payments provided pursuant to a relocation or expatriate tax equalization plan, policy or arrangement.
 Only one of our NEOs is entitled to tax gross-up payments based on a grandfathered agreement; - Unless approved by our stockholders, since 2009, we have limited severance payments for NEOs to an amount not exceeding 2.99 times the sum of: (i) the NEO's highest annual base salary for the year of termination or either of the immediate two preceding years; and (ii) either the NEO's current target bonus, or the highest annual bonus awarded to the NEO in any of the three years preceding the year of termination; - Annual cash incentive payments are subject to a "clawback" policy under which the Company will require, to the extent practicable upon the occurrence of specified events, a Section 16 Officer to repay a portion of his or her performance bonus payment plus a reasonable rate of interest.
 The clawback policy is triggered by: (i) an accounting restatement or a determination by our Board that the performance results were materially inaccurate; and (ii) a determination that the amount of such performance-based bonus payment would have been less than the amount previously paid to such Section 16 Officer, taking into account the restated financial results or otherwise corrected performance results; and - Under the Company's Executive General Severance Plan, we have limited certain benefits, prevented the payment of duplicative benefits, defined "Cause" (which results in ineligibility for benefits), reduced the ability of the executive to terminate for "Good Reason," increased the Company's flexibility to complete corporate transactions without triggering severance obligations, limited the group of employees eligible to participate, and implemented a one-year service requirement for eligibility (with certain limited grandfathering exceptions). - Our Section 16 Officers, selected key management personnel and other corporate officers are required to own substantial holdings of our common stock while employed by us.
 Individual stock ownership targets are based on a multiple of between one and five times the executive's base salary.
 Until the target ownership is met, our executive officers' ability to sell shares of our common stock is limited.
-In addition, after achieving the ownership target, each executive officer must maintain his or her target ownership level (which is measured annually) and is required to hold 50% of the net shares received from exercised options or vested shares of common stock (over and above the target ownership level) for at least two years from the date of exercise or vesting. - The Compensation and Benefits Committee is advised by an independent compensation consultant who keeps the Committee apprised of developments and best practices.
+In addition, after achieving the ownership target, each executive officer must maintain his or her target ownership level (which is measured annually) and is required to hold at least 50% of the net shares received from exercised options or shares of restricted stock that are subject to a vesting schedule (over and above the target ownership level) for at least two years from the date of vesting. - The Compensation and Benefits Committee is advised by an independent compensation consultant who keeps the Committee apprised of developments and best practices.